christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 - Avoid dualistic negation: "This is not a map but a territory," "Not a destination but a threshold."
 - Prefer: "Map and territory cohere where boundaries blur, inviting uncertain navigation."

-### Practical Facilitation (Protocol Chapters)
+### Practical Facilitation (Protocol Chapters and Experiments)

 **Modular Clarity with Threshold Vocabulary:**
 Use shorter, task-oriented paragraphs (50-150 words) that maintain liminal vocabulary while prioritizing clear instruction.
-Practical Facilitation now centers on **The Structured Dialogue Protocol**—a systematic exchange where practitioners engage with the System Interface to complete documentation:
+Practical Facilitation centers on **The Structured Dialogue Protocol**—a systematic exchange where practitioners engage with the System Interface to complete documentation:

 *Example:* "Now navigate your encoded territory through direct prompting.
 This is guided manifestation—using language to direct the system toward specific regions of learned space.
 Compose a precise Prompt that specifies which aspects of your territory you want to crystallize into form.
-Run the generation three times with identical Prompts.
+Run the experiment.
 Then initiate your documentation exchange with the System Interface."

 **The Structured Dialogue Protocol: Primary Documentation Infrastructure**